pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

  [Video - Drop Down List](https://youtu.be/oLMTYeCDJf0)

 ### There is more to Looker!
-There are many more features on looker.
+There are many more features for looker.
 Quickly touching upon on few more here.
 But, they are not elaborated.
 * One can divide the dashboard into pages.
 * We have multiple connectors to connect to various data sources.
 * We can add filters to the data.